crodier/software-blog/_posts/2025-03-17-j2ee-new-again.md

 13. Yours truly

 Lehman was a serious investment bank.
 They hired well, and we had a fierce group of talent.

-I pull up the rear in this group, hello friends!
+I pulled up the rear in this group, hello friends!

 ## A magical J2EE time